Ireland sees EU-UK trade talks going past mid-November deadline

 A British source also said the negotiating teams’ talks in London were expected to last through the end of this week.

-Divvying up fishing quotas, ensuring fair competition for companies in areas such as state aid, and agreeing how to settle any trade disputes in the future are the main sticking points that have so far barred an agreement.
+Fishing quotas, fair competition for companies in areas such as state aid, and how to settle future disputes are the main sticking points that have so far barred an agreement.

-The bloc has also insisted it would not implement any new partnership agreement with London if Prime Minister Boris Johnson pushes ahead with plans to undercut Britain’s 2019 divorce deal with the bloc.
+The bloc has also insisted it would not implement any new partnership agreement if Johnson pushes ahead with plans to undercut a divorce deal reached last year.

 Our Standards: The Thomson Reuters Trust Principles.